 The Fashion Law Exclusive - Los Angeles-based boutique Kitson and designer Brian Lichtenberg have been slapped with a trademark lawsuit by pharmaceutical company AbbVie Inc., the owner of the Vicodan intellectual property rights.
-The lawsuit, which was filed in the California Central District Court in Los Angeles on Wednesday by the plaintiff's counsel, stems from the sale of Lichtenberg's designer drug tees, the ones that caused a fairly large controversy when they hit stores this past summer (see them all right here).
+The lawsuit, which was filed in the California Central District Court in Los Angeles on Wednesday by the plaintiff's counsel, stems from the sale of Lichtenberg's designer drug tees, the ones that caused a fairly large controversy when they hit stores this past summer.

 Well, at least one drug company followed through on its threat to file suit.
 According to AbbVie's complaint, not only do the jersey-style t-shirts misappropriate the Vicodin trademark, they are harmful to the general public, as they promote irresponsible prescription drug use.